mfroeling/QMRITools/paper/paper.md

 Most of the functionality is demonstrated in the `demo.nb`.

 ## DixonTools
-An IDEAL based Dixon reconstruction algorithm [@Reeder2005; @Yu2008].
+An iterative decomposition of water and fat with echo asymmetry and least-squares estimation (IDEAL) based Dixon reconstruction algorithm [@Reeder2005; @Yu2008].
 The method provides multi-peak fitting B0 field and T2* correction.
 The toolbox also provides a function for unwrapping phase data in 2D and 3D based on a best path method [@Abdul-Rahman2007; @Herraez2002].
 It also contains a function that allows simulating gradient echo Dixon data.
 Most of the functionality is demonstrated in the `demo.nb`.

 ![IDEAL based Dixon reconstruction: fitted fat fractions as a function of the imposed fat fraction, SNR and B0 field offset.](dixon.png)